heit88/Color-Picker/INSTALLATION.md

 ### Step 2: Add the Card to Your Dashboard

+> **Note**: As of version 2.0.0, the card defaults to collapsed mode with a compact layout.
+This is perfect for dashboards with multiple LEDs.
+Click the preview or expand button to open the color picker.

 **Via UI:**

 1. Edit your dashboard (three dots → Edit Dashboard)